 I decided to go with a six-bay Xtar WP6 II charger, as I was using two mods that used the smaller 18350 batteries and was going through 4 - 5 a day.
 Unfortunately, that model uses a combination of "spacers" and springs to retain the batteries in the charger, and the 18350 batteries kept "popping out".
 I had to place a heavy textbook on the charger to keep the batteries in the charger.
 I was not a happy camper.

-My third charger, which I happen to still use, is the Nitecore Intellicharger i4.
-It is a budget charger which suits all of my current needs well.
+My third charger was the Nitecore Intellicharger i4.
+It is a basic budget charger which suited my needs well.

-Its more important that you take from the below video is an efficient way to shop and compare.
+The below video shows you an efficient way to shop and compare chargers:

 Except for a couple of exceptions, I recommend buying an Xtar, Nitecore, or Efest LUC charger.
 Just like recommended battery brands (Lg, Samsung, Sony), these three manufacturers have earned excellent reputations for producing qualtiy reliable chargers.
 The best batteries deserve a good charger.
 Should you buy a cheap generic or offbrand charger, you're probably taking a gamble that the manufacturer did not cut any corners to lower his production costs.

 NUMBER OF CHARGING BAYS

 You will need to choose between a single bay, 2-bay, 4-bay, or 6-bay charger.
 The choice depends upon how many batteries you will need to charge at once.
 I only see a single bay charger as being useful as an emergency charger for the office or car.
 Many will get by easily with just a 2-bay charger.
 If you anticipate going through more than two batteries a day, choose a 4-bay charger.
 If you anticipate using more than four batteries a day, a 6-bay charger would seem to be ideal.